La Cholla Hills

-Tucked into northwest Tucson in southern Arizona, La Cholla Hills, a 55 and better community, was built by Fairfield Homes between 1984 and 1989.
-This well-established enclave along La Cholla Boulevard contains nearly 400 attached single story patio homes and casitas.
+Tucked into northwest Tucson in southern Arizona, La Cholla Hills, a 55+ community, was built by Fairfield Homes between 1984 and 1989.
+This well-established enclave along La Cholla Boulevard contains nearly 400 attached single story, single family homes and town homes.

 Floor plans range from about 700 square feet to more than 2,000 square feet with one to three bedrooms.
 A few dwellings have dual master suites.
-Residences are set on larger lots with mature, water-wise landscaping, and many homes have been remodeled, re-carpeted or retiled.
+Residences are set on larger lots with mature, water-wise landscaping (Xeriscaping), and many homes have been remodeled, re-carpeted and/or retiled.
 Additions might include a new roof, new appliances and a gourmet kitchen.
 Exteriors are made from slump block, a concrete block that looks like adobe, and roofs are flat with red ceramic tile.

-Prices often start in the high-$100,000s, but current homes are for sale in the mid-$200,000s.
+Prices start in the high-$100,000s.
 Please verify this with a Realtor as prices may change.
 The HOA fees help manage yards and common areas.

 La Cholla Hills maintains barbecue ramadas, two heated outdoor swimming pools, two spas, as well as newly refinished shuffleboard and tennis courts.